If you love Art Deco, then you will love discovering the Ladies of the era, proudly displayed inside and outside some of Melbourne's oldest buildings.

 The statue replaced the old crumbling concrete and plaster statues of copies of ancient Roman and Greek sculpture first placed there in the 1860's.

 At the Hotham Street entrance to the Fitzroy Gardens you can find the statue of the Mermaid and the Fish.
 This is the work of William Leslie Bowles.

 He won first prize with these pieces in the Fitzroy Gardens Sculpture Competition held in 1935.

-This sculpture together with the Boy and Pelican beside it were constructed sculpted in pyrmont stone.
+This sculpture, together with the Boy and Pelican beside it, were constructed and sculpted in pyrmont stone.

 Quarrying of Pyrmont's sandstone began in 1853 when Charles Saunders leased land on the north-west side of the peninsula in Sydney, NSW.
 This was to become some of Sydney's finest sandstone and medium used for many of Australia's sculptured art works.

 Outside the entrance to the State Library of Victoria you will find another fine example of an art deco lady in the bronze sculpture of Jeanne d'Arc (Joan of Arc), a replica of the statue by French sculptor Emmanuel Frémiet,